RaviSolanki27/RaviSolanki27/readme.md

 <h1>Hi 👋, I'm Raviraj Solanki</h1>
-<h3>I'm an Engineer and a 23-year-old technical enthusiast who does web development, Blogging, and Designing.
+<h3>I'm an Engineer and a 23-year-old technical enthusiast who does web development, Blogging, and design.
 Passionate to contribute to open-source projects and create cool content.</h3>

 ---